MarkoDuksi/Intersection-over-union/README.md

  A nested loops algorithm was implemented as a baseline for comparison to two vectorized solutions.
 Initial benchmarks (like the one in the above example) were done on a single core of Intel® Core™ i7-3770K CPU @ 3.50GHz with 16 GB RAM.
 Operating system was Debian 11 and no particular system optimizations were made.

  All algorithms exhibited _O_(_n_ x _m_) time complexity as expected.
 Nested loops algorithm needs the least amount of memory but is extremely slow.
 Vectorized algorithms need more memory but are more than 200 times faster.
-Both vectorized solutions exhibit an upward bend in the slope at a point where a constant overhead is introduced as the system starts running low on memory.
+Both vectorized solutions exhibit an upward bend in the slope at a point where an overhead is introduced as the system starts running low on memory.
 On this particular system the runtimes of vectorized solutions scale linearly up to about _n_ x _m_ = 1.5e8 before the overhead somewhat steepens the slope.
 See the charts to better understand this observation.

 ![IoU until no more RAM available](https://github.com/MarkoDuksi/Intersection-over-union/blob/main/images/Chart_1.png)